anki/cozmo-python-sdk/docs/source/getstarted.rst

 .. important:: THIS IS THE COZMO SDK BETA.
 The SDK is under development and is subject to change.

-To make sure you get the best experience possible out of the SDK, please ensure you have followed the steps in the :doc:`Installation Guide </install>`.
+To make sure you get the best experience possible out of the SDK, please ensure you have followed the steps in the :doc:`Initial Setup </initial>`.

 ----------------
 Cozmo SDK Forums